-$$g'(x) = g(x) \times (1 - g(x))$$
+$$a'(x) = a(x) \times (1 - a(x))$$

 The back-prop learning algorithm is basically the same as the algorithm for a single TLU.
 But there's a problem that we have to solve.
 It is called the blame assignment problem (or, in some circumstances, the credit assignment problem).
-In our case, we need to decide which of the existing weights is to blame for an error and divvy-up the adjustment among those weights.
+In our case, we need to decide by how much each existing weight is to blame for any error, and divvy-up the adjustment among those weights proportionately.